bioshed/bioshed_website/src/docs.md

 To get started, make sure you have a cloud account (we currently support AWS) and you have properly initialized and setup your BioShed environment.

+IMPORTANT: You need to first deploy the core BioShed OS infrastructure to your cloud environment.
+To do this, type:

+`$ bioshed deploy core`

 To run an application, you simply prefix with **bioshed run** and run as you would on the command line.
 For example:

 `$ bioshed run fastqc s3://myfastqs/my-R1.fastq.gz`